SuperOfficeDocs/superoffice-docs/docs/api/quote-connectors/api/data-carriers/quoteversioncontextinfo.md

 ## UserInfo CRMAssociate

 Read-only.
-The logged in user (the salesman)
+The logged-in user (the salesman)

+> [!NOTE]
-Note: not necessarily the the owner of the sale | that is exposed via the SaleInfo object
+> Not necessarily the owner of the sale - that is exposed via the SaleInfo object

 ## ISaleInfo CRMSale